 SCCM Configure Settings for Client PKI certificates ConfigMgr

-This post will see how to complete the Client PKI setup tasks for Co-management scenarios.
-Once you have Root CA, Client PKI certificates configuration is pretty straightforward.
+This post will show you how to complete the Client PKI setup tasks for Co-management scenarios.
+Once you have the Root CA, configuring Client PKI certificates is pretty straightforward.

 Decision Making – Client PKI

 This is a critical decision point for your device management strategy.
-AAD identity is a better alternative for Client PKI.
-Even though you have AAD joined machines, you should have public certs for CMG and CDP.
+AAD identity is a better alternative to Client PKI.
+Even though you have AAD-joined machines, you should have public certs for CMG and CDP.
 So, you need to decide whether you are going with internal PKI or Public PKI.

 Deploying Client PKI Certs to Internet Connected Devices is another important point.
 Another checkpoint before implementing Client PKI is whether you need to enable Client Check the certificate revocation list (CRL) for site systems or not.
 I have NOT helped CRL for my lab environment to reduce the overhead.